vladigleba/vladigleba.github.io/posts/gospel/law.md

 > Love worketh no ill to his neighbour: therefore *love is the fulfilling of the law*.
 {% ct 'Romans 13:10' %}

-Since selfishness is at the root of sin, and sin is the breaking of His law, then the law is really a law of love, dealing with my relationship with God (the first four commandments) and my neighbor (the last six).
-That’s why Jesus said that the entire law hangs on loving God and loving my neighbor.
-When there is genuine love present in a relationship then pleasing that person ceases to become a burden; in fact, without love for Jesus it’s not possible to keep His law.
+Since selfishness is at the root of sin, and sin is the breaking of His law, the law is really a law of love, one that orders my relationship with God (the first four commandments) and with my neighbor (the last six).
+That is why Jesus said the entire law hangs on loving God and loving one’s neighbor.
+Where genuine love is present, pleasing that person ceases to be a burden and becomes a delight.

+Consider the marriage covenant, for example.
+I have never seen a bride or groom protest that their exchange of vows is a yoke of bondage.
+Imagine the minister asking, “Do you promise to have no other women?” and the groom exclaiming, “No other woman?
+You mean I can no longer do the things I did before marriage?
+That is bondage!
+Aren’t you being legalistic?
+Is it not enough to simply say that I love her?
+Why must I prove or demonstrate it?”
+Would anybody stay with a person like that?
+The truth is that these vows are bondage only to the one who is not in love.

 ## Can the law be fulfilled in my life?

 > For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: *that the righteousness of the law might be fulfilled in us*, who walk not after the flesh, but after the Spirit.
 {% ct 'Romans 8:3-4' %}

 If my heart is motivated by love for Jesus and filled with the Holy Spirit, then the law can be fulfilled in my life in Christ by faith.
 When I ask Him in faith, believing that He can and will accomplish it, He makes it a reality.
-Apart from His abiding presence in me {% rf 'John 15:14-15' %}, the law will never be fulfilled in my life, no matter how hard I try.
+Apart from His abiding presence in me {% rf 'John 15:14–15' %}, the law will never be fulfilled in my life, no matter how hard I try.
 Christ works in me when I surrender fully to Him—when I choose daily to die to self and pray, “Not my will, but Yours be done” {% rf 'Matthew 26:39' %}.

-## What is one of the purposes of the law?
+## What purpose does the law serve?

 > He who says, “I know Him,” and does not keep His commandments, is a liar, and the truth is not in him.
 But whoever keeps His word, truly the love of God is perfected in him. *By this we know that we are in Him*.
 {% ct '1 John 2:4-5, NKJV' %}